 The contribution of the Museum to the Redlands community is enormous.
 It houses, preserves and displays some of the most significant artifacts of the Redlands, weaving a tale of pioneers, farms, economic development and phenomenal regional growth.
 The work of the volunteers of Redland Museum Incorporated has ensured that the history and culture of the Redlands is documented and preserved in quality surroundings, and presented to the public in a professional manner.
 By working with other groups, such as Indigiscapes, the Museum provides education packages that focus on the Redlands and the environment and enhances the educational experience of every student that sets foot within the building.

 A museum is the memory of its community.
 In the case of Redland Museum, many of the volunteers who maintain this museum are people who helped create the history of this region.
 Their love for the area is communicated to the thousands of school children who visit year after year.
 Groups ranging from retirement and respite villages, charity clubs, youth groups and craft organisations all access the Museum for a variety of purposes.

 Redland Museum is considered to be one of the finest local museums in the state of Queensland.
-Its standing throughout Australia is similarly high.
-The dedication and resourcefulness of the volunteers and staff involved in creating and maintaining the museum is to be congratulated.
+It's standing throughout Australia is similarly high.
+The dedication and resourcefulness of the volunteers and staff involved in creating and maintaining the museum are to be congratulated.